Bachelor of Engineering (Industry) (Honours)

 Course overview

 Design and innovation are at the heart of engineering at Deakin.
 Our future-focused courses go beyond theory to provide you with the skills and experience you need to create innovative engineering solutions to the challenges of tomorrow.
-The Bachelor of Engineering (Industry) (Honours) extends this to equip you with technical expertise in an engineering field of your choice whilst also supporting you to take a compulsory year-long work-integrated industry placement as part of your studies.
+The Bachelor of Engineering (Industry) (Honours) extends this to equip you with technical expertise in an engineering field of your choice whilst also supporting you to complete a 12-month paid industry placement in your fourth year.

 Undertake core units in your first trimester, before selecting to major in either civil, electrical and renewable energy, environmental and sustainability, mechanical or mechatronics engineering.
 You will combine contemporary theory with industry-led projects and benefit from Deakin’s unique industry partnerships to develop the skills needed to confidently pursue a career as a professional engineer.